lastgleam/socket.io-chat/README.md

 ## how to use

-First you access to the path
+First, you access to the path. (e.g., localhost:3000)

-Choose the chatroom on chatroom list of the top page
+Choose the chatroom on chatroom list of the top page.

 If there is no room created, you can create new chatroom by clicking 'creat a room' button.

 Once you get into the create page, input your name as the following message prompt appears.

 Then you can chat with anyone who access the same chatroom.

 Now, feel free to chat :D!